markusmauch/microsoft-sdk-soap/README.md

 # microsoft-sdk-soap
-This project is a fork of the Sdk.Soap.js Microsoft Dynamics CRM SOAP library (https://code.msdn.microsoft.com/SdkSoapjs-9b51b99a).
+This project is a fork of the Microsoft Dynamics CRM Sdk.Soap.js library (https://code.msdn.microsoft.com/SdkSoapjs-9b51b99a).

 Improvements include: